JeremiahSanders/testingutils-randomization/README.md

 #### Construction

-Use `Randomizer.OfState()` static methods to create a new stateful randomizer based upon an initial state value.
+Use `Randomizer.WithState()` static methods to create a new stateful randomizer based upon an initial state value.

 Use the `.WithState(TState initialState)` extension method on `IRandomizationSource` to create a derived stateful randomizer using that randomization source instance.